Easy Tips for Growing Strawberries in Pots

 - June bearer: • June bearer varieties are day length - sensitive.
 These varieties produce buds in the autumn and forms flowers and fruits the following spring.

 How to prepare the soil/mix before planting strawberries in pots

 Strawberries require loose, loamy potting mix that has the ability to hold just enough water for your plants and at the same time be able to drain away any excess.

 Alternatively, there are commercial options such as Fruiting & Flowering potting soil specific for strawberries formulated to encourage vigorous fruiting & flowering.

 Step #1: Select the appropriate type and size of growing pot.
 Small containers will need only one to two plants.

 Step #2: Check out for the pots’ drainage hole which should be at the bottom of the pot.

-Step #3: Fill the pot with well-draining soil or organic potting mix at almost the ¾ mark of the pot.
+Step #3: Fill the pot with well-draining soil or the strawberry potting mix at almost the ¾ mark of the pot.

 Step #4: Make planting holes deep and wide enough to accommodate the entire root system.
 Place the strawberries in the pot ensuring that the crowns are placed slightly above the potting mix.
 (Approximately 2 cm)

 Step #5: Using the remaining potting mix, fill up to few centimetres to the top of the pot.